 How I work

-Structured delivery for warehouse automation from definition to go live readiness.
+Structured delivery for intralogistics and warehouse automation from early planning to readiness and acceptance.

 Warehouse automation project framing